-If I should die, cry not for me for angels beckon where I go.
+If I tell should die, cry not for me for angels beckon where I go.
 If I should die, weep not for me for it brings an end to pain afflicted.
 If I should die, mourn not for me for it ushers in peace eternal.
 If I should die hurt not for me but remember the good and dwell not on injuries past.

 If I should die, let tears run not but in their stead rejoice in the knowledge that believers don’t die but only change address.
 For through Christs promise I have no fear of they that come in demon guise to carry the hapless and the hopeless to the hottest flames of hell.
 Through Christ’s blood lies hope eternal, precious blessing and everlasting peace.
 If I should die, look to my loved ones and try to encourage them from time to time.
 If I should die, sweet memories hold, of passion, of love, of beauty and joy: not bitterness, not sadness, not regret nor hurt.
 Yet long life is my portion and death is far from me and neither can claim my soul or eclipse my rising star.

 Till my work on earth is done I shall live long and prosper, knowing and believing that I shall never see the flames of hell.
 To those that have gone before me, I salute their gallant souls.
 For to cross that line into eternity is not the end but rather the beginning of a glorious and immortal life.
 This is the promise of God and this I hold dear, trusting and believing that He never lies, He never fails, He never abandons and He never forsakes.